h3dema/detection-pipeline-finetunning/README.md

-# A Simple Pipeline to Train PyTorch FasterRCNN Model
+# A Simple Pipeline to Train PyTorch Object Detection Models

-Train PyTorch FasterRCNN models easily on any custom dataset.
+Train PyTorch models easily on any custom dataset.
 Choose between official PyTorch models trained on COCO dataset, or choose any backbone from Torchvision classification models, or even write your own custom backbones.

 ***You can run a Faster RCNN model with Mini Darknet backbone and Mini Detection Head at more than 150 FPS on an RTX 3080***.